-6 Online Experiment: Randomizing Monuments
+8 Online Experiment: Randomizing Monuments

 Do monuments continue influencing people's location decisions to this day, or are my results specific to the past?
 Do people who oppose monuments still face a welfare cost because of the monuments' presence?
 How are monuments perceived and experienced today?
-To address these questions, I conducted an experiment in which I randomly assigned respondents to different versions of the same hypothetical cities, some featuring Confederate monuments and others not.
-I then offer participants hypothetical jobs in these cities, asking them if they would consider accepting the position and move there, and what their minimum acceptable wage for such a move would be.
+To address these questions, I conducted an experiment in which I randomly assigned respondents to different versions of the same cities, some featuring Confederate monuments and others not.
+I then asked participants if they would consider relocating to these cities if offered a job, and I asked what their minimum acceptable wage for such a move was.